-Source: Janssen Presentation at ASCO, June 2018
+Source: Janssen Presentation at EHA, June 2019

-Randomized, open-label Phase III study intended to evaluate the efficacy and safety of daratumumab, or D, in combination with cyclophosphamide, or Cy, bortezomib, or Bor, and dexamethasone, or d, or together CyBord and, together with daratumumab, D-CyBord, compared to CyBord alone in the treatment of frontline AL amyloidosis.
+Study Design Randomized, open-label Phase III study intended to evaluate the efficacy and safety of daratumumab, or D, in combination with cyclophosphamide, or Cy, bortezomib, or Bor, and dexamethasone, or d, or together CyBord and, together with daratumumab, D-CyBord, compared to CyBord alone in the treatment of frontline AL amyloidosis.
 Approximately 360 patients are expected to be enrolled in the study.
 The primary endpoint of the study is overall Complete Hematologic Response, or CHR, according to the International Amyloidosis Consensus Criteria, which refers to the normalization of free light chain levels and ratio, negative serum and urine immunofixation, after approximately three years.
 Secondary endpoints include PFS, Major Organ Deterioration PFS, or MOD-PFS, ORR, OS, VGPR and time to next treatment.

-Safety Run-in Results (Presented at American Society of Clinical Oncology, or ASCO, Annual Meeting, June 2018) The safety run-in of D-CyBord included 25 eligible patients with 1 or more involved organs and ECOG score lower than or equal to 2.
-Patients received a concentrated co-formulation of daratumumab (1,800 mg in 15 mL) and rHuPH20 (30,000 U) in a single, pre-mixed vial, given by manual subQ injection QW, in Cycles 1-2, Q2W in Cycles 3-6, and Q4W thereafter up to 2 years.
-Cy 300 mg/m2 PO or IV and Bor 1.3 mg/m2 subQ were given on Days 1, 8, 15, 22 of each 28-day cycle for up to 6 cycles and d 40 mg was given QW.
+Initial Safety Run-in Results (Presented at ASCO, June 2018) In June 2018, Janssen presented initial results for 25 eligible patients in the safety run-in of D-CyBord with 1 or more involved organs and ECOG score lower than or equal to 2.
+Patients received a concentrated co-formulation of daratumumab (1,800 mg in 15 mL) and rHuPH20 (30,000 U) in a single, pre-mixed vial, given by manual subQ injection once weekly, or QW, in Cycles 1-2, every two weeks in Cycles 3-6, and every four weeks thereafter up to 2 years.
+Cy 300 mg/m 2 PO or IV and Bor 1.3 mg/m 2 subQ were given on Days 1, 8, 15, 22 of each 28-day cycle for up to 6 cycles and d 40 mg was given QW.
 Dosing was staggered more than or equal to 48 hours between patients to assess IRRs.
 Safety was evaluated after 10 or more patients received 1 or more treatment cycles.
-The 25 patients participating in the safety run-in had a median age of 68 (range: 35-83) years and a median of 61 (range: 16-157) days from diagnosis.
-Patients had a median of 2 (range: 1-3) involved organ, with kidney involvement affecting 60% of patients and 60% of patients with 2 or more organs involved.
-At baseline, 24% and 56% of patients were grouped into Mayo Clinic cardiac stage I and II, respectively, and 88% of patients had an ECOG score of less than or equal to 1.
-Patients received a median of 4 (range: 1-7) treatment cycles with a median duration of 3.1 (range: 0.2-5.8) months of treatment.